bbauska/Coursera-Bootstrap/readme.md

 You can also do color operations and color blending operations using these functions and make use of them when you define your CSS classes.

-This is a bit advanced so I\'m not going into too much of detail there.
+This is a bit advanced so I&apos;m not going into too much of detail there.

 Also, you can input predefined CSS preprocessor classes into other classes.

-For example, if you\'ve a Less class as defined, and you can input that file into another Less file.
+For example, if you&apos;ve a Less class as defined, and you can input that file into another Less file.

 Similarly, if you have defined Scss files, then you can import them into